kmehltretter82/frama-c-linux/KERNEL.md

 failure stage and kind, warning keys, missing built-ins, unknown attributes, timings, and Metrics output to JSON.

-This 100% result establishes front-end compatibility for this small corpus;
+This 100% result establishes front-end compatibility for these small corpora;
-it does **not** establish that these files are bug-free or that every kernel operation is modeled accurately.
-The run still exposes a semantic-quality queue, notably overflow and bit-count built-ins, pointer and call-type warnings, unsupported attributes, library-model warnings, and conservative inline-assembly handling.
-Modeling those constructs, then expanding into `drivers/usb/dwc3`, is the next step.
+it does **not** establish that the files are bug-free or that every kernel operation is modeled accurately.
+The runs still expose a semantic-quality queue, notably overflow builtins, pointer and call-type warnings, unsupported attributes, library-model warnings, and conservative inline-assembly handling.
+Those models and diagnostics must improve before a typed AST is treated as a verification result.

 ## Architecture